-We’ve made a lot of fuss about BEAM✲ on this blog, and taken you through some core parts of the approach, including why you’d build an agile data warehouse, and beam and the agile ba.
+We’ve made a lot of fuss about BEAM✲ on this blog, and taken you through some core parts of the approach, including why you’d build an agile data warehouse, and how it helps BAs in the BI world.
 In this post I’ll take you through another crucial component: modelstorming.

 Modelstorming is how you gather business requirements under the BEAM✲ methodology.
 It’s the one-word version of the tagline of Lawrence and Jim’s book: “Collaborative Dimensional Modeling, from Whiteboard to Star Schema”.
 Let’s break that down to be clear on all the parts.

 This implies you work with, not against, the business stakeholders who have asked you to help.
 Unfortunately the process of asking what they want, and checking that we delivered it, is often adversarial.
 If you’ve been on either side of this situation we discuss in An Optimal Introduction to BEAM✲, you should appreciate the value of switching to collaboration.

 Modelstorming is requirements-gathering built for the dimensional data models you know and love